tiepdotme/redant-home/portfolio/managed.md

 slug: managed
 title: Managed
 tagline: Payment and management platform
-description: A platform to help small businesses learn about sales and business process
+description: A property management platform
 project_url: https://www.managedapp.com
 client: Managed Platforms
 project_date: 2017-now
 technologies: Ruby on Rails, React
-team_size: 4 people
+team_size: 6 people
-lines_of_code: 250k+
+lines_of_code: 400k+
 images:

 ---
 Managed is a platform for residential real estate.
 It’s used by property management agents to run a portfolio of rental properties.

-In broad terms it covers
+In broad terms the platform covers

 1. The initial setup of a lease and onboarding of a new tenant or owner
 2. Setting up and processing regular rent payments